awsdocs/incident-manager-user-guide/doc_source/what-is-incident-manager.md

 ## Related services<a name="related-services"></a>

 Incident Manager integrates with your current AWS environment to provide rapid resolution of incidents\.
 + **AWS Chatbot** – DevOps teams can use Amazon Chime and Slack chat rooms to monitor and respond to incidents\.
-To learn how Incident Manager works with AWS Chatbot, see [Chat channels](chat.md) in the *Communications* section of this guide\.
+To learn how Incident Manager works with AWS Chatbot, see [Working with chat channels in Incident Manager](chat.md) in the *Communications* section of this guide\.
 + **AWS CloudFormation** – Automate the creation of response plans using AWS CloudFormation\.
 For more information, see the *[AWS CloudFormation User Guide](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html)*\.
 + **Amazon CloudWatch** – Configure CloudWatch to monitor your application resources\.
 Use CloudWatch alarms to initiate incidents in the Incident Manager console\.
-To learn about monitoring best practices, see [Response plans](response-plans.md)\.
+To learn about monitoring best practices, see [Working with response plans in Incident Manager](response-plans.md)\.
 Review detailed metrics during an incident using the incident details page\.
 For more information about metrics in the incident details page, see [Metrics](tracking-details.md#tracking-details-metrics) in the incident details section of this guide\.
 + **AWS Systems Manager** – Use Systems Manager capabilities to view and control your application infrastructure\.
 For more information, see the *[AWS Systems Manager User Guide](https://docs.aws.amazon.com/systems-manager/latest/userguide/what-is-systems-manager.html)*\.
   + OpsCenter – Create *OpsItems* directly from a post incident analysis to follow up on related work\.
-To learn more about continuous improvement using Incident Manager post incident analysis, see the [Post\-incident analysis](analysis.md) section of this guide\.
+To learn more about continuous improvement using Incident Manager post incident analysis, see the [Performing a post\-incident analysis in Incident Manager](analysis.md) section of this guide\.
-  + Automation – To learn about creating runbooks using Systems Manager automation, see [Runbooks and automation](runbooks.md)\.
+  + Automation – To learn about creating runbooks using Systems Manager automation, see [Working with Systems Manager Automation runbooks in Incident Manager](runbooks.md)\.

 ## Accessing Incident Manager<a name="access"></a>